bjentwistle/Gym_members_project/readme.md

 ### Setup

-Before you can run this code repository on your own machine you will need to: download the whole folder called project_code.
+Before you can run this code repository on your own machine you will need to: clone the repository to your local drive and navigate to the folder called project_code.

-Then change directory so you start inside project_code.
 You should see the console.py file as well as run_tests.py and app.py (run this file if you want to start with an empty database).

+You will need Python3 and psql installed.

 On the command line you will need to run a few things to get going:-